consoledotdev/home/content/qa/keydb-john-sully.md

 ### Is C the main language you're working in today?

 We do modern C++, not the old C++98.
 I think that's a bad language.
-Modern C++ is nice because it's a subset of C, and Redis is still C. If we need to downstream any code from that, we can still do that, but having the extra features in there is nice.
+Modern C++ is nice because it's a superset of C, and Redis is still C. If we need to downstream any code from that, we can still do that, but having the extra features in there is nice.